It should come as no surprise that the Duggar family is worth a lot of money.

 The Counting On Clan

-The Duggars’ reality show remains a popular fixture on the TLC schedule.
+For several years, the Duggars’ reality shows were popular fixtures on the TLC schedule.

 Looking to the Future

-But those profits need to be divided many different ways, and the family has been in the business long enough to know current success is no guarantee of future success.
+But those profits had to be divided many different ways, and the family was always cognizant of the fact that current success is no guarantee of future success.

 Living Large